Age of Empires II Review

 Age of Empires II features 13 playable factions based on medieval empires, but only five of the factions feature campaigns (Celts, Franks, Teutons, Mongols and Saracens).
 The other eight factions are only playable in non-campaign modes such as Random Map, Regicide, Scenario and Death Match.
 Age of Empires II non-campaign modes support single-player mode with up to seven computer-controlled factions or multi-player mode with up to eight human-controlled factions, each of which can be friend, foe or neutral.

 Age of Empires II employs the Genie engine of Age of Empires, but with enhancements to controls, pathfinding and terrain-mapping.
 Sequel Genie is an enhancement and expansion upon original Genie, not a hard-coded rewrite.
-Additional features of sequel Genie include four units formations, three unit stances, waypoint movement, unit gathering points, unit garrisoning, market trading, wheeled trading (in addition to floated trading), game-recording, team bonuses, in-game technology tree displays, and 2750-HP wall-inserted portcullis gates through which units can pass, providing they are not locked.
+Additional features of sequel Genie include four units formations, three unit stances, waypoint movement, unit gathering points, unit garrisoning, market trading, wheeled trading (in addition to floated trading), game-recording, team bonuses, in-game technology tree displays, and wall-inserted portcullis gates through which units can pass, providing they are not locked.

 Whereas Age of Empires only officially supported faction populations of 50 units (and 200 unofficially), Age of Empires II officially supports 25-200.
 Age of Empires supported marquee selection aka group-bandboxing of up to 25 units whereas Age of Empires II supports 40.

 Band-boxed units move about in formation.
-The rate of momement of the formation is capped to the rate of movement of the slowest unit in the formation.
+The rate of movement of the formation is capped to the rate of movement of the slowest unit in the formation.
 Thus, fast-moving Mangudai cavalry move at the rate of slow-moving monks when placed in formation with monks, whom they can protect.
 The engine auto-places infantry at first-rank, flanked by archers, flanked by monks.

 Age of Empires II features four ages, six map sizes, 13 map-types, 19 terrain-types, seven terrain elevation levels, 27 constructable buildings, 76 unit-types, 59 researchable technologies and four main harvestable or mineable resources (food, wood, stone and gold).
 In addition, there are five difficulty levels, four main victory conditions and fully customizable victory conditions via the Scenario Editor.

-Fauna-wise, Age of Empires II subbed-out the 300-food elephant of Age of Empires with herds of 340-food wild boar; gazelle with deer and sheep; lions with wolves.
 Farming has been buffed, shoreline spear-fishing and deep-sea fishing remain lucrative, but berry-bush yield has been nerfed.
-Sheep are best tagged by scout cavalry and herded back to the town center or a mill for butchering in close proximity to such buildings.
-Sheep are herded as per Age of Empires artefact wagons.
+Sheep are best tagged by scout cavalry and herded back to town center or mill for butchering in close proximity to such buildings.
+Sheep are herded as per Age of Empires artifact wagons.

-Each empire receives one faction-exclusive unit-type that can be upgraded to an Elite variant.
+As a rule, each empire receives one faction-exclusive unit-type that can be upgraded to an Elite variant.
 Faction-exclusive units are generated and upgraded in castles during the Castle and Imperial Ages.
 For example, in the original Age of Empires several factions had access to war elephants (and Persian war elephants had +30% movement rate), but in Age of Empires II only the Persians have access to war elephants and Elite War Elephants, which can be further upgraded with a 30% movement rate boost in castles (but only in The Conquerors expansion of 2000).
+[2]

 The Elite Teutonic Knight is the most heavily armored unit versus non-piercing damage (10 armor vs. non-piercing), but its movement rate is sloth-like.
 The most heavily armored unit versus piercing damage is the Siege Ram (195 armor vs. piercing), but its movement rate is also sloth-like.
 As in Age of Empires, it is the Elite War Elephant that offers the best balance of offense, defense and movement rate in Age of Empires II (assuming one survives to the point at which they can be mass-produced -- the Persians are Imperially-loaded).

 Age of Empires II employs Ensemble's custom Artificial Intelligence Expert System.
 The most obvious difference between original and sequel AI is that sequel AI is capable of building walls.
+As in most RTS games the AI is good at positioning itself at pixel-perfect range, but poor at amassing overwhelming force of a specific type.

 The sequel is more appealing to the masses because "colorful and medieval" as opposed to "spartan and ancient".
 The sequel's terrain, buildings and units are also more graphically detailed (eye-candy).